 Comment #22.
 DEQ has removed the clear federal requirement to name the dischargers in a discharger-specific variance while omitting the requirement to identify nonpoint source controls.

 Response.
-The federal variance rule (40 CFR 131.14(b)(1)(i)) statees that discharger(s)-specific variances identify the permittee(s) subject to the variance.
+The federal variance rule (40 CFR 131.14(b)(1)(i)) states that discharger(s)-specific variances identify the permittee(s) subject to the variance.
 The preamble to the rule also states, “As an alternative to identifying the specific dischargers at the time of adoption of a WQS variance for multiple dischargers, states and authorized tribes may adopt specific eligibility requirements in the WQS variance.”
 (80 Fed.
 Reg.
 162, p.
 51036).
 EPA’s variance builder tool available on the agency’s website also indicates that states have the option to include eligibility requirements.
-In response to this request, DEQ listed all dischargers that, based on current knowledge, should be covered by the variance.
-DEQ is also retaining eligibility requirements in case additional facilities, such as those municipalities that graduate from minor to major facilities during the term of the variance, also require a variance.
+However, in response to this request, DEQ listed all NPDES permitted dischargers to waterbodies within the Willamette Basin as eligible for the variance.
+Because all water bodies in the Willamette Basin are impaired for methylmercury, any discharger required to monitor mercury in their effluent will be subject to a water quality based permit limit for mercury that cannot feasibly be achieved and will therefore need a variance.
+However, sources that are not required to monitor mercury in their effluent at this time are not subject to a WQBEL for mercury and therefore do not yet need coverage under the variance.

 The federal rule does not require identification of nonpoint source controls for discharger(s)-specific variances.

 DEQ made changes to OAR 340-041-0345(6) in response to this comment.